-Once the chemical weapons crisis emerged in Syria, the OPCW was forced to tackle the issue and make a historic transformation.
+Once the chemical weapons crisis emerged in the Syrian Arab Republic, the OPCW was forced to tackle the issue and make a historic transformation.
 In order to address the repeated use of chemical weapons against Syrian civilians, States Parties have established several special OPCW missions.
-It is important to remember that all of these Syria missions were created in accordance with the CWC, international law and as prescribed by Security Council resolutions.
-Another important characteristic of all OPCW Syria missions is that their success inherently depends on Syria's cooperation.
+It is important to remember that all of these Syria missions were created in accordance with the Convention, international law and as prescribed by United Nations Security Council resolutions.
+Another important characteristic of all OPCW Syria missions is that their success inherently depends on the Syrian Arab Republic's cooperation.

-In the past years, the Fact Finding Mission has verified a great number of chemical weapons attacks, and many of them occurred after Syria joined the CWC.
-The Investigation and Identification Team (IIT) has identified, after thorough investigations, the Syrian Air Force as responsible for 4 chemical weapons attacks in 2017 and 2018.
-Moreover, for more than eight years now, the OPCW Declaration Assessment Team has tried to help Syria to accurately and fully declare all chemical weapons programmes.
-However, after many years of active engagement, after 24 rounds of DAT consultations in Damascus, we are still far from having a comprehensive Syrian initial declaration in accordance with the CWC.
-That is why States Parties have adopted in April 2021 the historic decision "Addressing the Possession and use of Chemical Weapons by the Syrian Arab Republic" (C-25/DEC/CRP.10), suspending Syria's rights and privileges in the OPCW and urging Damascus to comply with the Convention.

-But instead of improving, cooperation between the OPCW and the Syrian Arab Republic has become even more difficult in the past months.
-Germany is deeply concerned by the apparent Syrian refusal to cooperate as reflected in the latest OPCW reports on its Syria missions.
-We urge the Syrian Arab Republic to respect its obligations under international law by providing immediate and unfettered access for all members of all OPCW missions in Syria.
-Damascus must provide the relevant information to the OPCW and resolve all pending issues with regard to the Syrian initial declaration.
+In the past years, the Fact-Finding Mission has verified a great number of chemical weapons attacks, and many of them occurred after the Syrian Arab Republic joined the Convention.
+The Investigation and Identification Team (IIT) has identified, after thorough investigations, the Syrian Air Force as being responsible for four chemical weapons attacks in 2017 and 2018.
+Moreover, for more than eight years now, the OPCW Declaration Assessment Team (DAT) has tried to help the Syrian Arab Republic to accurately and fully declare all chemical weapons programmes.
+However, after many years of active engagement, after 24 rounds of DAT consultations in Damascus, we are still far from having a comprehensive Syrian initial declaration in accordance with the Convention.
+That is why States Parties have adopted in April 2021 the historic decision "Addressing the Possession and Use of Chemical Weapons by the Syrian Arab Republic" (C-25/DEC/CRP.10), suspending Syria's rights and privileges in the OPCW and urging Damascus to comply with the Convention.
+However, instead of improving, cooperation between the OPCW and the Syrian Arab Republic has become even more difficult in the past months.
+Germany is deeply concerned by the apparent Syrian Arab Republic's refusal to cooperate as reflected in the latest OPCW reports on its Syria missions.
+We urge the Syrian Arab Republic to respect its obligations under international law by providing immediate and unfettered access for all members of all OPCW missions in the Syrian Arab Republic.
+Damascus must provide the relevant information to the OPCW and resolve all pending issues with regard to the Syrian Arab Republic's initial declaration.

-Germany will continue to support global efforts to ensure accountability for perpetrators of chemical weapons' attacks, be it in Syria or elsewhere.
-The international community must demonstrate that those responsible for chemical weapons' attacks cannot act with impunity.
+Germany will continue to support global efforts to ensure accountability for perpetrators of chemical weapons attacks, be it in the Syrian Arab Republic or elsewhere.
+The international community must demonstrate that those responsible for chemical weapons attacks cannot act with impunity.
 Those countries that shield and support the Assad regime bear a particular responsibility in this regard.